jina-ai/jina/docs/chapters/traversal/index.md

-# Understand Jina Document Recursive Structure and Traversal
+# Understand Jina Recursive Document Representation

-In Jina, each Document is represented as a rooted binary-tree:
+In Jina, each `Document` is represented as a rooted binary-tree:

 >  a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.